• Skip to primary navigation

 PrEP vs PEP - Byron Bay

 PrEP and PEP are methods for preventing HIV infection that involve taking HIV medicines.
-When you take steps to protect yourself against a disease, like HIV, it's called prophylaxis.
+When you take steps to protect yourself against a disease, like HIV, it’s called prophylaxis.
+PrEP and PEP are for people who don’t have HIV, but are at risk of getting it.

 What's it called?